-Trusts also do not require court approval to set up and implement (unlike the grant of representation required for the execution of a will) provided that the statutory requirements43 are duly complied with.
-The court will, however, maintain a supervisory jurisdiction over the trust and beneficiaries may exercise their rights against the trustees by recourse to the courts where aggrieved.44 Trusts can take a myriad of forms, such as fixed trusts (where the entitlement of the beneficiaries are fixed by the settlor through the terms of the trust) or discretionary trusts (where the trustees are given some degree of discretion on the distribution of trust property or income to the beneficiaries), or combinations of both.
+Trusts also do not require court approval to set up and implement (unlike the grant of representation required for the execution of a will) provided that the statutory requirements47 are duly complied with.
+The court will, however, maintain a supervisory jurisdiction over the trust, and beneficiaries may exercise their rights against the trustees by recourse to the courts where aggrieved.48 Trusts can take myriad forms, such as fixed trusts (where the entitlement of the beneficiaries is fixed by the settlor through the terms of the trust) or discretionary trusts (where the trustees are given some degree of discretion on the distribution of trust property or income to the beneficiaries), or combinations of both.
 Trusts and wills are not mutually exclusive instruments, and individuals may find a combination of both to be useful in meeting their particular needs.

-A trust will only be regarded as resident in Malaysia for the basis year of a year of assessment if any of the trustees were resident for that basis year.46 However, where the trust was created outside Malaysia by a non-Malaysian person or persons, the income of trust had been wholly derived from outside Malaysia in that basis year, the trust had been administered for the whole of that basis year outside Malaysia, and at least one-half of the number of trustees have not been resident in Malaysia for that basis year, the trust shall not be regarded as resident in Malaysia for that basis year.47 Income tax is charged on the trust body at the fixed rate of 24 per cent of its chargeable income,48 similar to the tax rate charged on a company.
+A trust will only be regarded as resident in Malaysia for the basis year of a year of assessment if any of the trustees were resident for that basis year.50 However, where the trust was created outside Malaysia by a non-Malaysian person or persons, the income of the trust had been wholly derived from outside Malaysia in that basis year, the trust had been administered for the whole of that basis year outside Malaysia, and at least one-half of the number of trustees had not been resident in Malaysia for that basis year, the trust shall not be regarded as resident in Malaysia for that basis year.51 Income tax is charged on the trust body at a fixed rate of 24 per cent of its chargeable income,52 similar to the tax rate charged on a company.

-Importantly, unlike the Trustees Act 1949 for onshore trusts, the LTA expressly provides for the appointment of a protector52 who must be consulted by the trustee in the exercise of his or her powers under the trust.
-The appointment of a protector may be desirable to settlors who wish to maintain a degree of control and supervision over the trustees in the management and administration of the trust.
-Further, the LTA also allows for the establishment of Labuan Special Trusts.53 In essence, Labuan Special Trusts allow for company shares to be held indefinitely by the trust while still allowing the company to be run and managed by its directors without intervention of the trustee.
-Unlike onshore trusts or normal Labuan trusts, trustees of Labuan Special Trusts also have significantly limited duties and liabilities in respect of their role over the trusts.
+Importantly, unlike the Trustees Act 1949 for onshore trusts, the LTA expressly provides for the appointment of a protector56 who must be consulted by the trustee in the exercise of his or her powers under the trust.
+The appointment of a protector may be desirable for settlors who wish to maintain a degree of control and supervision over the trustees in the management and administration of the trust.
+Further, the LTA also allows for the establishment of Labuan special trusts.57 In essence, Labuan special trusts allow for company shares to be held indefinitely by the trust while still allowing the company to be run and managed by its directors without intervention of the trustee.
+Unlike onshore trusts or normal Labuan trusts, trustees of Labuan special trusts also have significantly limited duties and liabilities in respect of their role over the trusts.

-In Malaysia, the legislating of the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 has endowed the authorities with wide powers to investigate and prevent money laundering and terrorism financing offences, and the freezing, seizure and forfeiture of property involved in such offences.
+In Malaysia, the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 has endowed the authorities with wide powers to investigate and prevent money laundering and terrorism financing offences, and the freezing, seizure and forfeiture of property involved in such offences.

-As discussed above, the courts maintain a supervisory jurisdiction over the trusts and beneficiaries may exercise their rights against the trustees including, among others, the right to inspect trust documents and accounts.
-The courts can also appoint new trustees where it is expedient to do so, and among others, where previous trustees have to be substituted by virtue of their imprisonment or bankruptcy.
-The courts will, however, only assist those who go to them with 'clean hands' and will not, for instance, enforce a trust arrangement entered into for illegal purposes such as for the purpose of circumventing state restrictions on land ownership.57
+As discussed above, the courts maintain a supervisory jurisdiction over trusts and beneficiaries may exercise their rights against the trustees including, among other things, the right to inspect trust documents and accounts.
+The courts can also appoint new trustees where it is expedient to do so, including where previous trustees have to be substituted by virtue of their imprisonment or bankruptcy.
+The courts will, however, only assist those who go to them with 'clean hands' and will not, for instance, enforce a trust arrangement entered into for illegal purposes such as for the purpose of circumventing state restrictions on land ownership.61

 Outlook and conclusions

 Wealth structuring and succession planning may not seem like the highest of priorities in a period where all but a few fortuitous industries are experiencing the impact of the economic slowdown brought about by the global covid-19 pandemic.
 However, proper wealth and estate management remains as critical as ever in times of economic stagnation as in times of economic prosperity.
-Among the tax reforms and proposals that have been discussed in the public forum is the possible reintroduction of wealth and inheritance tax.58 HNW individuals should consider whether they have adequate wealth management structures in place to ensure that they would not be unduly affected by such reforms, and also review existing structures on an on-going basis to ensure that they remain tax efficient.
-Further, as the economic outlook remains bleak at least in the short term, trustees should also ensure that their choice of investments remains in line with their duties under the Trustees Act 1949.59
+Among the tax reforms and proposals that have been discussed in the public forum in the past year is the possible reintroduction of wealth and inheritance tax.62 While such proposals remain conceptual at this juncture, HNW individuals should consider whether they have adequate wealth management structures in place to ensure that they will not be unduly affected by such reforms, and also review existing structures on an ongoing basis to ensure that they remain tax-efficient.
+Further, as the economic outlook remains bleak at least in the short term, trustees should also ensure that their choice of investments remains in line with their duties under the Trustees Act 1949.63

 12 Section 55 of the Income Tax Act 1967.